"Being a Mikveh Guide elicits the best in me. In this role, I am my most patient, nurturing, helpful, instructive self."

 In addition, Mayyim Hayyim has developed two important and meaningful roles for volunteers: Mikveh Guides and Mikveh Educators.

 Volunteer Mikveh Guides are the public face of Mayyim Hayyim.
 They support our guests as informal educators and tour guides, answer the phone, provide information and advice about immersion, and do loads of “holy laundry.”
 Mikveh Guides are carefully selected and trained to do all of this and when asked, serve as witnesses for immersion, a moment of transition and vulnerability.

-Nearly 200 women and men have been trained as Mikveh Guides at Mayyim Hayyim.
+Nearly 200 people have been trained as Mikveh Guides at Mayyim Hayyim.
 Ask any of them and they will tell you that theirs is the most fulfilling volunteer opportunity in the Jewish community.
 And we always need more Guides to support our many guests each year.
 Are you or someone you know a future Mikveh Guide?
 Learn more and register for Seven Steps, our online Mikveh Guide training.

 Some Mikveh Guides choose to expand their volunteer experience by participating in additional training to become Mikveh Educators.
 This training takes place after the completion of the Mikveh Guide training.
 Mikveh Educators lead programs for individuals and groups including sisterhoods and brotherhoods, Hebrew school and Jewish day school classes, and more.
 Educators teach about mikveh and Mayyim Hayyim by leading tours, answering questions, teaching classes, and helping visitors discover how they can connect to mikveh personally – for themselves, their family, and friends.